 Edward Maxwell had purchased a portion of land from the Diocesan Synod of Nova Scotia and a portion of the former Bliss estate (see Figure 1) in 1900 and 1901, respectively (Book 344, Page 38 and Book 348, Page 126).
-A building application was submitted by Edward Maxwell in June 1917 for a double house made of solid concrete blocks on the east side of Henry Street, between Jubilee Road and Cedar Street, for the cost of \$8000.00 (Figure 4).
-The first reference of 173 Henry Street appears in McAlpine's 1918-1919 City Directory, which lists George D. Gabriel as living at the property.
-Gabriel is identified as working as an agent at the Dominion Atlantic Railway Freight Department.
+A building application was submitted by Maxwell in June 1917 for a double house made of solid concrete blocks on the east side of Henry Street, between Jubilee Road and Cedar Street, for the cost of \$8,000.00 (Figure 4).
+The first reference of 171 Henry Street appears in the 1918 Assessment map (Figure 5) and McAlpine's 1918-1919 City Directory, which lists Aubrey Smith as living at the residence.
+Aubrey DeWolf Smith was the manager of Gutta Percha & Rubber Ltd., an auto tires, mechanical rubber goods and rubber footwear store located on Granville Street, near the intersection of Duke Street.
 Maxwell retained ownership of the property at this time and occupied 79 Jubilee Road (present day 6047 Jubilee Road).